 While this is useful, it can be unrealistic to run these meetings as frequently as they should happen.
 Communicating a message once per month is better than nothing, but you should expect limited results due to the infrequency of the event.
 In-person meetings are also expensive from a time-cost perspective, so it may be unrealistic to do these in-person events on a weekly basis.

 Fortunately, there's a better way to complement a monthly all-hands meeting, and it's called the weekly CEO update.
 We'll show you why it matters and how it works below.
+If you'd like to learn about how to better communicate top-down updates, you should watch the video below:

 As the leader, you are responsible for steering the ship.
 As you already know, a massive boat can be turned by a tiny rudder - the same is true with what you say, how you behave, and what you prioritize.
 You have a ton of leverage at work.